idarolti/PhysaliaSexChrom/Day3/Day3_Practical_02_FindingGametologs.md

 -min: minimum number of reads to call a genotype

--par: 0 no paraclean usage (do not clean for paralogous SNPs because X/Y SNPs can look like paralogous SNPs)
+-par: 0 (do not remove SNPs that appear to come from paralogous sequences, avoid overfiltering as X/Y SNPs can look like paralogous SNPs)

 -bqt: minimum base quality